 - Google Maps - Click on “Bicycling” to show bike routes (dotted green), lanes (light green), and trails (dark green).
 If a bike route you know of doesn’t show up, you can send feedback to Google Maps.

 They might seem old-fashioned, but paper bike maps are still great to have because they can highlight information that the online resources don’t, such as hazardous intersections, bike shop locations, hills, and other local info.
 They are also lightweight and never run out of batteries!

-Bike East Bay Maps - Our ‘West of the Hills’ and ‘East of the Hills’ maps are the only regional resources that provide details such as preferred routes (not just bike lanes), known hazard locations, hills, bike shop locations, and much more.
-You can purchase these maps online with your membership donation, at supporting bike shops, at the Bike East Bay office, or at various events around the East Bay.
+Bike East Bay Maps - Our ‘West of the Hills’ and ‘East of the Hills’ maps are the only regional resources that provide details such as preferred routes (not just bike lanes), known hazard locations, hills, bike shop locations, and much more. *UPDATE: These maps are no longer in print, and were last updated in 2006.
+Physical copies are no longer available, and we recommend using the city-specific resources below as an alternative.*